 William: The routinization of charisma.
 It’s Max’s favorite phrase, the sociologist.
 So in starting things, I like the charismatic ideational.
 The routine operational, I drop out.
 And so when the salesmen take over, I say bye-bye, you know?
 And so when St. Paul fucks up Christianity by trying to compete with the Gnostics, and, you know, turn it into, and write, and construct a historical Jesus that probably has nothing to do with the real Jesus, I am not interested at all.
 And so those guys, I just vacate the show.
 So my time is over.
 Your kids don’t know me.
 My books don’t sell.
 The IRS closed down on this one in 2009.
 I retired from lecturing and having Lindisfarne meetings in 2012.
 I’m 80 years old, I’m over, I’m done.
 I’m not in the culture anymore.

-Interviewer: No. But I think, you know, you’re alive and kicking, and your brain is phenomenal so I’m glad to, you know, that you’re, you know, affording some time for this.
-And that, you know, kind of a random question, you worked with the Disney Corporation years ago.
+Steve: No. But I think, you know, you’re alive and kicking, and your brain is phenomenal so I’m glad to afford some time for this.
+Here’s a kind of a random question, you worked with the Disney Corporation years ago.
 Is that right?
 Did you do something…

 William: I mean. they’re dealing with the same problems of life, and death, and health, and wholeness, and neuroses.
 So everything that I and my colleagues talked about is relevant.
 You know, I’m basically, as I said, influenced by American transcendentalism, that I read Whitman.
 And he was a blend of poetry and politics.
 So I was greatly influenced by Walt Whitman as an archetypal figure of the American bard, as opposed to the European one.
 But I’m basically a walk-in.
 You know, I come from the Pleiades, and I’m here to do a little bit of Peace Corps work with the humans.
 And I’m pretty much done now, and I’m looking forward to, you know, getting out of here.